 Grants Operations Manager

 Born and raised in Brazil, Amanda Fernandes has a bachelors and teaching degree in Sociology from the State University of Campinas.
 Passionate about social justice and with an academic background and a hands-on profile, Amanda handles the operations of grants management supporting the nitty gritties of the grantmaking processes at Thousand Currents.

-Ayşe comes to Thousand Currents with a breadth of experience harnessing the power of narrative and new media for social transformation.
-Her commitment to reshaping the world to be more just and equitable has taken her from the newsroom at Al Jazeera’s social media network, AJ+, where she produced stories that were neglected by mainstream media, to Public Advocates, where she led digital strategy for a critical housing justice initiative.
+Ayşe holds a breadth of experience harnessing the power of narrative and new media for social transformation.
+Working previously at Al Jazeera’s social media network, AJ+, she produced stories that were neglected by mainstream media.
+She then moved to Public Advocates, where she led digital strategy for a critical housing justice initiative.

 Regional Director, Asia and the Pacific

-Born and raised in India, Ashlesha wears many hats: activist, scholar-activist, and philanthropy sector professional.
-She comes from a deep background in learning from and supporting Indian and global farmers’ movements like La Via Campesina for more then ten years.
+Born and raised in India, Ashlesha wears many hats: activist, researcher, and a philanthropy sector professional.
+Her background is in learning from and supporting Indian and global farmers’ movements like La Via Campesina for more than ten years.